LeoEgidi/pivmet/README.md

 #> Initializing model
 ```

-Finally, we can apply pivotal relabelling and inspect the new estimates with the functions `piv_rel` and `piv_plot`, respectively:
+Finally, we can apply pivotal relabelling and inspect the new posterior estimates with the functions `piv_rel` and `piv_plot`, respectively:

 ``` r
 rel <- piv_rel(mcmc=res, nMC = nMC)